inji/inji-openid4vp-ios-swift/README.md

   - The request uri can return either a jwt token/encoded if it is a jwt the signature is verified as mentioned in the specification.
   - The client id and client id scheme from the authorization request and the client id and client id scheme received from the response of the request uri should be same.
-- VC format supported is Ldp Vc as of now.

 **Note** : The pre-registered client id scheme validation can be toggled on/off based on the optional boolean which you can pass to the authenticateVerifier methods shouldValidateClient parameter.
 This is false by default.
 ## Functionalities